- CLIENT SERVICES

 What benefits will your clients get from buying and taking your course?

 This is what we often refer to as, “WIIFM”, which stands for, “What’s in it for me?”
 Every prospective client who clicks on your course should be able to immediately tell what’s in it for them if they buy your course.
-For example, the WIIFM for my online course, Instructional Design Lab, is that my students will have built a complete training by the time they finish the course.
+For example, the WIIFM for my certificate program, The Instructional Design & Tech Accelerator system, is that my students will have built a complete training by the time they finish the course.

 Why should they buy from you and not someone else?